sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 ---
 layout: post
 title:  "What I've learned so far about CSS, SVG, Liquid, and Jekyll"
+description: "Embedded diagrams in Jekyll and GitHub Pages from the point of view of someone who wants to keep web technologies at arm's length."
 categories: web, css, svg, liquid, jekyll, wtf-am-i-doing
 ---